sgtlambda/johnnycache/readme.md

 A glob/directory or a mixed array of globs/directories that indicate the files that are produced as a result of the operation

+##### ttl

+Type: `number`

+Ttl (time-to-live) in milliseconds.
+If none given, the cache will not expire and will only be purged automatically if the total cache size exceeds the configured maximum.

 ##### action

 Type: `string`